wp-plugins/wp-nested-pages/readme.txt

 * Nested Pages

 == Upgrade Notice ==

+= 1.1.2 =
+Includes fix for pages view that was preventing draft and private pages from being loaded.
+Added option to rename the generated nav menu.

 = 1.1 =
 Several new features have been added in version 1.1, including: saved toggle states, additional menu options, trash functionality, ability to add "link" menu items, and more.